robmiller/jekyll-resize/docs/usage.md

 Thumbnailing .../my-project/uploads/1.jpg to .../my-project/cache/resize/c673c80c6...5a92_800x800.jpg (800x800>)
 ```

-Sample filename in `cache/resize/`.
-The real is much longer.
+The filename in `cache/resize/` will be like this but longer.

 ```
 c673c80c6...5a92_800x800.jpg